michaelzheng67/michaelzheng67/README.md

 Hello, my name is Michael Zheng and I'm currently a student at the University of Waterloo studying Computer Science and Finance (CFM).

 I started this github because I wanted to display coding projects I made.
 I'm especially interested in the field of quantitative finance and so I'm mainly working on building quantitative models that have an impact when measuring equities.
-I'm also very much interested in data analytics / data science, machine and deep learning, natural language processing, and time series analysis.
+I'm also interested in data science and public/private equities.
+My repositories include a mix of full-on projects that attempt to solve a problem / service along with smaller-scaled projects meant to help me practice my skills.

 Also, you can find my Linkedin at: www.linkedin.com/in/michaelzheng-